 About

-Orla O’Brien is an associate scientist at the Anderson Cabot Center for Ocean Life, in the EcoMap group.
-She manages the aerial survey team, which conducts aerial surveys in wind energy development areas near Martha’s Vineyard and Nantucket.
+Orla O’Brien is a research scientist at the Anderson Cabot Center for Ocean Life, in the EcoMAP department.
+She manages the aerial survey team, which conducts aerial surveys in several key habitats in New England waters, including the wind energy development areas of southern New England, the Northeast Canyons and Seamounts Marine National Monument, and offshore basins of the Gulf of Maine.
 These surveys identify species such as marine mammals, turtles, and fish, monitor changes in animal populations, and document changes in habitat use.
-The aerial team also conducts surveys to assess biodiversity in the Northeast Canyons and Seamounts Marine National Monument.

 In addition to leading the data collection efforts for aerial surveys, Orla conducts analyses of these data that further our understanding of marine mammal distributions and how they change over time.
-Her master’s work focused on the behavioral ecology of Indo-Pacific bottlenose dolphins in Western Australia.
+This includes assessing seasonal density and abundance of large whales, and looking for trends in habitat use.

 Featured Research